cyye001/Con-CDVAE/README.md

 `your_labelmodel_best.pth.tar`.
 The trained model can be found in `cgcnn/pre-trained`.

-When you're generatd crystals and need to evaluate, run the following command:
+When you've generated crystals and need to evaluate, run the following command:
 ```
 python cgcnn/predict.py --gendatapath /your_path_to_generated_crystal/ --modelpath /your_path_to_cgcnn_model/model_best.pth.tar --file your_crystal_file.pt --label your_label